emeans24/CS180Project5/README.md

 Tests for ChatMessage

+    Chat message is called upon by message client in order to succesfully send messages in the program.

     We used JUnit to test whether the class existed and was inheriting from the correct superclass; whether it had the correct fields, and whether they had the correct types and access modifiers; whether it had the